samumantha/instructor-training/content/teaching-mechanics.md

 that only a few (extroverted) participants will do most of the talking while others will not feel as comfortable speaking up.

-A strategy shared by the Carpentries, CodeRefinery and ENCCS is to use a shared workshop document where learners can ask questions on the fly.
+A strategy shared by many instructors is to use a shared workshop document where learners can ask questions on the fly.
 The document can also be used to collect all relevant information for a workshop, including links to material and technical instructions, as well as for formative assessment questions and notes from group work.
-Out of many possible platforms, ENCCS uses [HackMD](https://hackmd.io/).
+Out of many possible platforms, [HackMD](https://hackmd.io/) is one which has a free tier, is based on Markdown, and supports a large number of simultaneous users.
 If you're able to self-host a lightweight virtual machine, you might want to consider [HedgeDoc](https://hedgedoc.org/) instead.

 Some features of HackMD and how it compares to other modes of communication: